adamierymenko/kissdb/README.md

 I/O functions, and should port to just about anything with a disk or something that acts like one.

-It stores keys and values of fixed length in a stupid-stimple file format based on fixed-size hash tables.
+It stores keys and values of fixed length in a stupid-simple file format based on fixed-size hash tables.
 If a hash collision occurrs, a new "page" of hash table is appended to the database.
 The database is append-only;
 there is no delete function.
 You can, however, change an existing value without increasing the size of the database.
 (Put will replace existing values.)
+The size of the hash table affects the trade-off between space efficiency and performance.
+If you expect more keys, use larger tables.
+But if you don't expect too many keys, large tables will waste space.

 That being said, it's pretty flexible and lacks limitations.
 64-bit values are used, so there's no real file size limit.
 It's space-efficient, since